lecaobaophuc0912/tauri-plugin-iap/README.md

+# WARNING: WORK IS STILL IN PROGRESS.
+NOT READY FOR PRODUCTION YET

 # Tauri Plugin IAP

 A Tauri plugin for In-App Purchases (IAP) with support for subscriptions on both iOS (StoreKit 2) and Android (Google Play Billing).